 Acquisition of lands by the federal government is subject to regulations and a process carried out by the agency's realty specialists.
 The process of acquisition is a laborious task and requires the commitment of time and budget.
 However, the process of determining access to an inholding is also time consuming, and often the subject of litigation which can make it even more laborious.
 It may be quicker and more cost effective for both the agency and the inholding owner to enter into a land acquisition than to go through the process of determining access across wilderness to a private property.
 Each case will be unique, but do not assume the acquisition process is so time consuming and costly that you choose to focus only on access authorization.
 There are several non-governmental organizations whose primary mission is acquiring private lands with special value to the public, and then transfer that land to federal ownership.
 These organizations can provide considerable help with the workload.

 Is it Congress' intent that private lands within wilderness be acquired?
 One may argue that including areas of private land is unavoidable when Congress is designating large blocks of federal land as wilderness (federal land designation being the objective of wilderness legislation), and so believe that acquiring such incidental private lands is not an intent of Congress.
 Congressional intent regarding acquisition is not necessarily clear.
 However, Section 5(a) of the Wilderness Act, directs that when access is sought by a private owner, adequate access is to be provided, or the land is to be acquired through exchange.
-Some individual wilderness enabling statutes specifically establish priorities for acquiring properties.
+Some wilderness enabling statutes specifically establish property acquisition as a priority.
+For example, the California Desert Protection Act states that "the Secretary shall give priority to consolidating Federal ownership within... wilderness areas" designated by the Act.
 There are also times when Congress draws a boundary specifically to include private lands on the edges of federal lands; lands that it could easily have avoided (see the Spring Basin Wilderness legislative map example in the Resources and References section).
 In addition to legislative maps drawn to include non-federal lands, some enabling laws call out adjacent non-federal property for future inclusion.
 For example, In the Case of the Ojito Wilderness, the boundary did not include adjacent private lands, but the enabling law directs that if certain lands be acquired, they become a part of the wilderness: "If acquired by the United States, the following land shall become part of the wilderness area designated by this Act and shall be managed in accordance with this Act and other applicable law: [legal description of land provided]" These are all examples of a degree of priority on the part of Congress for acquisition of non-federal lands, should the owners be willing to sell, to then be managed as wilderness.
 Indeed, such acquisitions may greatly benefit wilderness character preservation, and so a prioritization of inholding acquisition is found in all four wilderness agencies policies.
 The managing unit should maintain a list of all the non-federal lands affected by the enabling legislation in order to keep acquisitions of these properties a priority when they become available.

 Normally, acquisitions will only occur through purchase, exchange, or donation from willing owners.
 In rare cases, legislation may allow for condemnation.
 For example, the Eastern Wilderness Areas Act provides for condemnation under certain conditions.
 The agencies generally shun condemnation, and do not support acquisition work that is not from willing sellers.